How Ghana’s 1966 World Cup boycott led to Africa’s inclusion | Goal.com

 However, Ghana's most significant contribution to World Cup history pre-dates their thrilling showing in South Africa a decade ago.

-Had been for a Ghana-led protest over 40 years before their tournament bow in Germany in 2006, then the subsequent success of Africa's finest teams would not have been possible.
+Had it not been for a Ghana-led protest over 40 years before their tournament bow in Germany in 2006, then the subsequent success of Africa's finest teams would not have been possible.

 But the 1966 World Cup – which had no African representation due to a boycott of the tournament by Ghana – changed everything and proved to be the turning point for greater recognition of the continent’s national sides.